zbirdie3105/mid-term-assessment/README.md

 Due to overfitting on your linear regression model, you decide to use L2 regularization.
 How do you know when lambda is tuned to the correct value for optimal model performance?

+*Look at your test data, when metrics are best*

 ### Q-16

 *5 PTS*

 When scaling your data, why do you scale the test data set from the values in the training data set?

+*Test data represents future data.*

 ### Q-17